PeterConstable/PythonTutorial/7_List_Tuple_Range.md

 9
 ```

-Some sequence types—but not all—also have a ```.rindex()``` method that searches from the _end_ of the sequence.
+Some sequence types—but not all—also have an ```.rindex()``` method that searches from the _end_ of the sequence.
 The index returned is still an index from the start of the sequence, but it will be for the _last_ occurrence within that sequence.
 The ```.rindex()``` method isn't available for lists, tuples or ranges, but it is available for strings.

 ```foo
 >>> her_name.rindex('l')